argonatorUberTF/Uber-Team-Fortress/README.md

 by plasma or fire damage than blast/nail damage.
 Tame down the survival mode with less extra monster spawns to stay under the 512 entities limit.
 Then again, the map makers should be aware of this and not use so many spawns.
-Finish HALF-LIFE support.
+Finish HALF-LIFE map support. ?
-Replace the lightning gun with the chain lightning gun from PainKeep.

 # Changes to existing classes:
 All classes spawn with a minimum of 3 type 1, and 3 type 2 grenades.
 If a map doesn't have ammo bags that give grenades, fix the maps.
 Amount of grenades is 3X your ammo attribute gained from experience.
-All classes get bonus health, armor, ammo, reload time, summoning etc from the attribute system based on experience points gain for frags.
+All classes get bonus health, armor, ammo, reload time, summoning etc from the attribute system based on experience points gained from frags and captures.
 At level 80 you get the Xav Needler gun and lightning gun weapons.
 Achievement system similar to Xbox for bragging rights just like MegaTF COOP was.
 Scout has a bat for the axe, jetpack uses less cells, a bit more fire damage.